ausbin/qvmp/README.md

-# Experimental Evaluation of Quantum VMP
+# An Implementation of Quantum Verification of Matrix Products

 ## Building the paper